gui-de/corenlp-json-servlet/README.md

 corenlp-json-servlet
 ====================

-A simple servlet for running Standford's CoreNLP and Apache's OpenNLP.
+A servlet for running Standford's CoreNLP and Apache's OpenNLP.
+This should be faster and more stable than [launching a subprocess](https://github.com/dasmith/stanford-corenlp-python) because it keeps the models in memory.

 Bundles [Stanford CoreNLP 2013-11-12](http://nlp.stanford.edu/software/corenlp.shtml)
 ```